 The Dorset Knob is a hard biscuit which makes a fine missile for competitive hurling!
-Three knobs are thrown underarm per entry and the furthest is measured at its final resting place; unlimited entries are available per contestant and there are no age restrictions.
+Three knobs are thrown underarm per entry and the furthest is measured at its final resting place away from any windbreak netting.
+Unlimited entries are available per contestant and there are no age restrictions.

 Rules for Knob Throwing

 - 3 Dorset knobs per go, furthest knob thrown is measured

 - One foot must remain on the ground during throwing

 - Distance of the furthest knob only measured within the designated throwing zone, which is 5 metres wide x 32 metres long, marked in 2 metre zones, with use of measure in between marks to determine distance thrown